 Why an Acsell-Powered WooCommerce Price Filter Is a Good Investment for Your Site

 On the whole, product filters have myriad of benefits for you, your store, and your customers:

 - Because a customer can find what they’re looking for with a well-designed filter, their satisfaction will increase.
 What’s more, you’ll earn their trust to buy again and again.

-- A good product filter will facilitate the customer’s journey.
+- Having a good product filter in your WooCommerce store will facilitate the customer’s journey.
 This is important when it comes to increasing the chance of a sale.

 - Your overall customer experience will improve.
 If a customer can find a product and buy without restriction, you look professional – and word spreads.

 As such, Acsell is the only way to make sure all of these points are in place for your WooCommerce shop.

 Product filters are an essential – even non-negotiable – aspect of any WooCommerce store.
 As such, you’ll want to implement them for your shop too.
 WooCommerce product filters are basic and limited.
 While you can use plugins to bolster this functionality, much of the available solutions have limitations that are deal-breakers.